 Trading Strategies List

 Day Trading: Focuses on finding upwards trends in short amounts of time (hours) and then buy when the price is predicted to keep going up.
 Then sell when the value of the stock is starting to decrease.
-The method is risky because it determines to be constantly trading to generate profits.
+The method is risky because it requires constantly trading to generate profits.